 - There's also a later chapter on the Ishvalan war, in which the religious leader of the country turns himself in to save his people.
 King Bradley declares that his life is not worth an entire nation and laughs that if their god exists, why doesn't He strike him down for the genocide.
 Shortly after, Mustang and Hughes discuss Ishval's religion and how their god seems to have abandoned them.

 - King Bradley goes even further, repeatedly stating that there is no God but the ones that humans make.
 This adds yet another dimension to his final battle against Scar, a devout man whose life was destroyed on Bradley's orders, especially when it's a gleam from the sun reflected against his sword (the sun being the symbol for god in both Alchemy and Ishval's religion) which blinds him and allows Scar to land a fatal blow.

-- In the 2003 anime version, Colonel Roy Mustang vacillates in the direction of atheism, and has a notably traumatic past.
-He's a little world-weary and something of a Jerk with a Heart of Gold.
-He remains a heroic character through to the end, at one point defiantly shouting "There is no God!" at his would-be savior of a nemesis.
-Said nemesis gets a rare villainous Shut Up, Hannibal!, though, by saying, "Maybe not, but there's a Devil, and you alchemists are it."
+- In the 2003 anime Fullmetal Alchemist, Colonel Roy Mustang vacillates in the direction of atheism, and has a notably traumatic past.
+He's a little world-weary and something of a Jerk with a Heart of Gold, though he remains a heroic character through to the end.
+At one point he defiantly shouts, "There is no God!" at his would-be savior of a nemesis, who gets a rare villainous Shut Up, Hannibal!, by saying, "Maybe not, but there's a Devil, and you alchemists are it."
 Ironic for the Flame Alchemist to get burned.

 - Simon from Tengen Toppa Gurren Lagann plays this one to some degree during his Heroic B.S.O.D.: while still mourning Kamina's death, at one point he tells former First Church of Mecha member Rossiu something along the lines of, "Could your God prevent Bro's death?
 Oh, yeah, I forgot, it's just a Ganmen!"
 He eventually apologizes for being rude.